Maths in Museums

 But…

 Mathematics is something that a lot of museums shy away from.
 That, I think, is partly down to the (completely unwarranted) negative view of mathematics that seems to pervade our society.
 But do you know what?
-The maths activities that I’ve presented to people – in schools, at public talks and even, no Word of a lie, at Butlin’s – have always gone down a storm.
+The maths activities that I’ve presented to people – in schools, at public talks and even, no word of a lie, at Butlin’s – have always gone down a storm.

-How do I make maths fun?
-I don’t!
-It already is!
+Q: How do I make maths fun?

 Every single museum or heritage site’s story has mathematics in it.